WebMaxFramework/WebMax/readme.md

 # Another Static Site Generator
 Webmax is another static site generator.
+The only one framework where you can synchronise your backend & frontend code

 # Is this a framework?
 - Yes of course

 # Advantagements:
+- FRONTEND & BACKEND CODE SYNCRONISED
 - Flexibility
 - Lightweight
 - Fast